adamaveray/blight/README.md

 Draft posts saved to the `drafts/` directory will have preview HTML pages generated, but will not be displayed on the site itself.

+When drafts are ready to be published, add a line `Publish Now` to the header block, and the post will be moved to the published posts directory and added to the site on next rebuild.

 ### Special Headers